sparklinglogic/IdentityServer4.NET/README.md

 # Important update
-This project is not maintained anymore.
-This repo will be archived when .NET Core 3.1 end of support is reached (13th Dec 2022).
+The [original project](https://github.com/IdentityServer/IdentityServer4) is not maintained anymore.
+The repo has been archived when .NET Core 3.1 end of support was reached (13th Dec 2022).
 All new development is happening in the new [Duende Software](https://github.com/duendesoftware) organization.

 See [here](https://duendesoftware.com/products/identityserver) for more details.

+This fork is mainly to support new .NET platforms.
+Starting with `.NET 8` and planning to support `LTS` versions of .NET.

+Continued maintenance for:
+- .NET `LTS` versions
+- Update to latest 3<sup>rd</sup> dependencies
+- Fix critical security vulnerabilities

 ## About IdentityServer4
 [<img align="right" width="100px" src="https://dotnetfoundation.org/img/logo_big.svg" />](https://dotnetfoundation.org/projects?searchquery=IdentityServer&type=project)